cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

       <td>surface.weighted.fire.wind.speed.atMidflame</td></tr>
 </table>

-Note that 3 scorch height variables are always available from the Surface Fire Module whether or not the 'Scorch Height Module' is active or linked:
+Note that 3 scorch height variables are always available from within the Surface Fire Module whether or not the 'Scorch Height Module' is active or linked:
   - surface.primary.fuel.fire.scorchHeight,
   - surface.secondary.fuel.fire.scorchHeight,
   - surface.weighted.fire.scorchHeight,

-Also note that 6 scorch height variables are always available from the Fire Ellipse Module whether or not the 'Scorch Height Module' is active or linked:
+Similarly, note that 6 scorch height variables are always available from within the Fire Ellipse Module whether or not the 'Scorch Height Module' is active or linked:
   - surface.fire.ellipse.back.scorchHeight
   - surface.fire.ellipse.beta.scorchHeight
   - surface.fire.ellipse.beta5.scorchHeight